logo

 idle#6b7280 greyChallenge request in flight.Preparing protection…

-ready#059669 emeraldAttestation received; safe to submit.Protection active
+ready#059669 emeraldSolution found; safe to submit.Protection active

-error#dc2626 redNetwork, 5xx, worker failure, or rejected verify.Verification unavailable
+error#dc2626 redNetwork, 5xx, or worker failure.Verification unavailable

 - or -